What We Fund

 Grant applicants must employ staff and provide services without discrimination on the basis of race, color, religion, national origin, sex, gender identity, sexual orientation, marital or parental status, political affiliation, military service, physical or mental ability.

-How to contact us
+How to Contact Us

-At any time of year, we encourage you to reach out to Executive Director Carolyn Weir at cweir@vermontcf.org or 802-388-3355 x239 to discuss how your idea or project lines up with Foundation priorities.
+At any time of year, we encourage you to reach out to Executive Director Carolyn Weir at cweir@vermontcf.org or 802-388-3355 x239 to discuss how your idea or project lines up with McClure Foundation priorities.